MistyCommunity/Documentation/src/content/coding/using-local-skills/tools.md

 To use Skill Runner to upload and run a skill, follow the steps below.

 1. Compress and save your skill’s `Meta` and `Code` files into a .zip file with the same name as your skill.
-2. Open `SkillRunner.html` and connect to Misty using your robot’s IP address.
+2. Open [Skill Runner](https://skill-runner.mistyrobotics.com) and connect to Misty using your robot’s IP address.
 3. Open up your browser’s JavaScript console for the Skiller Runner page, so you can see what’s happening.
 4. Select **Upload Zip File** under “Save Skill to Robot.”![Upload Zip File](../../../assets/images/skill-runner-save-skill.png)
 5. Select the .zip file you just created.
 Observe the JavaScript console for a success message confirming that the upload request was received.